 Post-fire aspen densities ranged from 2,500-49,200 trees per ha, with a mean aspen density of 17,800 (± 1,490 SE) trees per ha across plots.
 Conifers were largely absent across the study area, with the exception of seven sites in Montana that had conifer densities ranging from 50-800 seedlings per ha.
 The most commonly encountered conifers were Abies lasiocarpa and Pseudotsuga menziesii, but a few plots also had Pinus contorta and Picea engelmannii.
 Shrub cover ranged greatly across plots from 0-82%, with a mean of 30% (± 4% SE).
 Common shrubs found across the study area include Symphoricarpos oreophilus, Prunus virginiana, Ceanothus velutinus and Rosa woodsii.

 Multiple linear regression examining post-fire aspen densities produced five models within 2 AICc of a top model, with both climate and site-specific variables included in the final models (Table 6.2).
 The top model showed that winter temperatures before fire and the annual timing of precipitation following fire influenced sucker densities, as did fire severity, heat load index, and shrub cover.
 We found a negative relationship between aspen density and the ratio of winter minimum temperature three years before fire to the long-term average, indicating that colder than average winter temperatures were correlated with lower aspen densities.
 The precipitation variable included in the final model was calculated as growing season precipitation (April-September) three years after fire divided by mean annual precipitation.
 Therefore, a higher precipitation ratio indicates more precipitation occurred during the growing season whereas a lower ratio indicates more precipitation during winter and early spring.
 There was a negative correlation between aspen density and the precipitation ratio, suggesting that as the precipitation ratio increases (more growing season precipitation), aspen densities decline.
 A positive relationship with heat load index, which incorporates the topographic effects on solar radiation and potential evapotranspiration, indicates that aspen regeneration following fire was higher on warmer and drier slopes.
 There was a negative relationship with shrub cover, suggesting interspecific competition depresses aspen densities.
-Additional variables that were included in the five best models, but that were not identified as significant terms, included browsed leader and fire size (negative relationships with aspen sucker density)
+Additional variables that were included in the five best models, but that were not identified as significant terms, included browsed leader and fire size (negative relationships with aspen sucker density).